Mary Ellen Weber

 Mary Ellen Weber (born August 24, 1962) is an American executive, scientist, aviator, and a former NASA astronaut.

 Education

-Weber was born in Cleveland, Ohio and raised in Bedford Heights, Ohio.
-She graduated from Bedford High School in 1980; received a B.S. in 1984 in chemical engineering (with honors) from Purdue University, where she was a member of Phi Mu sorority; received a Ph.D. in physical chemistry from the University of California, Berkeley in 1988; and received an M.B.A. from Southern Methodist University in 2002.
+Weber was born in Cleveland, Ohio, and raised in Bedford Heights, Ohio.
+She graduated from Bedford High School in 1980; received a Bachelor of Science in chemical engineering (with honors) from Purdue University in 1984, where she was a member of Phi Mu sorority; received a Ph.D. in physical chemistry from the University of California, Berkeley in 1988; and received an Master of Business Administration from Southern Methodist University in 2002.

 Pre-NASA career

 As an undergrad, Weber was a chemical engineering intern at Ohio Edison, Delco Electronics, and 3M.
 In her doctoral research at Berkeley, she explored the physics of chemical reactions involving silicon.
 At Texas Instruments she researched new processes and revolutionary equipment for making computer chips, with SEMATECH and Applied Materials.
 She holds one patent and published nine papers in scientific journals.